hapax/hapax.github.io/assets/chuzenji.md

 </figure>

 Does the god of ruin smile on this place?
-Is, perhaps,
+The only way to find out

+No insights, however
-No insights into the nature of contingency and order, however profound, will conjure up a place to sleep.
-I remember that the cruise terminal has a small konbini, so I walk back and dawdle in the snack aisle, pretending to be wracked by indecision over kabukiage flavours, while I scope out local hotels on the wifi.
+profound, will conjure up a place to sleep.
+I remember that the cruise terminal has a small konbini, so I walk back and dawdle in the snack aisle, wracked by indecision over novelty chip flavours, while I scope out local hotels on the wifi.
-A balding clerk listens to the baseball---from what I can tell, the Swallows are playing the Baystars---and watches my performance with amused indulgence.
+A balding clerk listens to the baseball---from what I can tell, the Swallows are playing the Baystars---and watches my performance with indulgence.
-He has nowhere to be; I can play at browsing snacks for as long as I like.
+He has nowhere to be; he yawns and switches stations; I can play at browsing snacks for as long as I like.
+A convenience store is perhaps the best place to know what forever feels like.
+It feels like a balding clerk listening to the baseball scores while a gaijin pretends to look at snacks.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake9.png" />